Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 *  Cross-cutting features are implemented outside microservice code, and they are reusable.
 * Solves most of the problems in Microservices architecture which we used to have ad-hoc solutions: Distributed tracing, logging, security, access control etc.
-* More freedom when it comes to selecting a microservices implementation language: You don’t need to worry about whether a given language supports or has libraries to build network application functions.
+* More freedom when it comes to selecting a microservice implementation language: You don’t need to worry about whether a given language supports or has libraries to build network application functions.

 Cons:

-* Complexity: Having a service mesh drastically increase the number of runtime instances that you have in a given microservice implementation.
+* Complexity: Having a service mesh drastically increases the number of runtime instances that you have in a given microservice implementation.
 * Adding extra hops: Each service call has to go through an extra hop (through service mesh sidecar proxy).
-* Service Meshes address a subset of problems: Service mesh only address a subset of inter-service communication problems, but there are a lot of complex problems such as complex routing, transformation/type mapping, integrating with other services and systems, to be solved at your microservice’s business logic.
+* Service Meshes address a subset of problems: Service mesh only addresses a subset of inter-service communication problems, but there are a lot of complex problems such as complex routing, transformation/type mapping, integrating with other services and systems, to be solved at your microservice’s business logic.
 * Immature: Service mesh technologies are relatively new to be declared as full production ready for large-scale deployments

 ## Downsides of Microservices